HackEducation/monsters2/README.md

-# monsters2
+# Monsters 2

-Revenge of the Monsters of Education Technology
+This repo runs the website for my book <em>The Revenge of the Monsters of Education Technology</em>